15 Things to Do on New Year’s Day for a Healthy 2020

 Host a healthy brunch

 Let’s face it, brunch is fun and a natural fit for New Year’s Day.
 Friends, family, and food can feel like you are extending the festivities just a teeny bit longer.
-Bonus points if that brunch is both delicious and healthy.
+Bonus points if that brunch is both delicious and healthy (you can forgo the bottomless mimosas for alcohol-free champagne instead).
 What’s more, it’s a natural time to talk about your own goals.
 While the meal doesn’t have to be all about you, it’s not a bad time to get your friends and family on board if you’re trying to kickstart a healthier year.
 Why?
 Because you’re more likely to be successful.
 “Whenever you’re trying to make healthy food changes, you have to have the buy-in of your friends and your family, especially the people you live with,” explains Darria Long Gillespie, MD, clinical assistant professor at the University of Tennessee School of Medicine.
 “Because if you’re trying to cut the sugar out of your diet and your partner or your kids are going to sit there eating a bag of M&M’s in front of you, you’re making it impossible for yourself.
 So it’s really important to learn as a family.”

 Try a new workout class